ccnmtl/case-consortium/content/case/case_43.md

   \ relationship between newspaper owners, their publishers, and their editors.</p><p>Epilogue,\
   \ Teaching Note</p><p><b>Topics:</b> strategic management; media business; gender\
   \ &amp; race</p>"
+"description_clean": !!python/unicode "CSJ-10-0026.0This case is about the management\
+  \ challenges which erupted after the Miami Herald published a story naming three\
+  \ reporters at its sister publication, El Nuevo Herald, as among a group of journalists\
+  \ accepting money from the US government.
+Students will gain understanding of the\
+  \ relationship between newspaper owners, their publishers, and their editors.Epilogue,\
-"epologue": "Heralds epilogue.pdf"
+  \ Teaching NoteTopics: strategic management; media business; gender & race" "epologue": "Heralds epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""